-- The plan file's current status in the process - The plan file's progression in the overall process, including completed steps and upcoming steps - The plan file's process activity details, such as when steps were started and completed, as well as comments made by completing users
+- The plan file's current status in the process - The plan file's progression in the overall process, including completed steps and upcoming steps

+• The plan file's process activity details, such as when steps were started and completed, as well as comments made by completing users

 This page can be accessed from the Process Summary component in Axiom forms, or you can provide your users with hyperlinks to the page for their relevant plan files.
-For more information, see the Axiom Forms and Dashboards Guide.
+For more information, see Completing process tasks using the Process Tasks page.